robdyke/dotfiles/README.md

 order to manage the combinatorial complexity of supporting so many platforms, the install process has been changed to the following:

-1. `provision.sh` -- Installs git and ensures the repository exists.
+1. `bootstrap.sh` -- Installs git and ensures the repository exists.
 Can operate independently from this repository.
 Uses sudo Detects platform and executes all of the next steps:
+1. `provision.sh` -- Runs the following scripts after sourcing utils.
 1. `install-dependencies/*` -- Installs dependencies for the given platform
 1. `system-configuration/*` -- Configures global system settings for all users for the given platform, eg keyboard layout.
 A UK keyboard and timezone is